ncruces/go-coverage-report/README.md

   generate an [SVG coverage chart][4].
 - `amend`: default `false`,
   amend your Wiki, avoiding a series of “Update coverage” commits.
-- `reuse-go`: default `false`, reuse Go as setup by the caller action
-  (for performance, caching, configurability).

 Also, consider:
 - running this step _after_ your tests run